Koh — 45 commands.

 Show a diff of dev HEAD versus main HEAD — everything that has accumulated on dev.
 Output is piped through the pager.

-05 Undo, Load, Discard, Peek
+05 Undo, Load, Revert, Peek

 These commands alter working-tree state or history.
 All require explicit confirmation.
 All require a clean working tree — no unsaved changes — before executing.

 Rewind the current lane by n saves (default 1).
 Stores the pre-undo HEAD in the database (_pre_undo_main or _pre_undo_dev) so the operation can be manually reversed.
 Skipped saves are not deleted — they remain in the object store.
+When the undo would cross a checkpoint, shows which checkpoints would be undone before confirming. --yes skips the prompt.

 Undo all saves belonging to the most recent named session on the current lane in a single operation.
 Shows the session name and count before confirmation.
 Session saves remain in the saves table — they are accessible by ID.